 Introduction to The LATCH Project

 The problem of homelessness in Bromley and its surrounding areas has not gone away and in fact, grows by the day.
-LATCH is the only local organisation committed to assisting and supporting the hidden homeless aged 18 and over, when they have no where else to turn for help.
+LATCH is the only year-round charitable organisation committed to assisting and supporting the hidden homeless aged 18 and over, when they have no where else to turn for help.

 The London Living Wage Foundation